Ed Sullivan (1964)

 I encourage anyone with direct information or with detailed experience in verifying or dating cymbals to be part of this investigation.
 High resolution photos would also be appreciated.
 Let's have some fun with this.

 By far, the most popular question is wanting to know details on the hi hat cymbals Ringo used early on to get his unique wash sound.
 Ringo said that he used the same 14" Zildjian A hi hats on all Beatle recordings."
-The answer is short and sweet.
-Now the other questions are concerning the weights, the stamp logos and the year.
+That being said, I have had access to thousands of unpublished high resolution photos that have opened up a brand new world.
+Though I cannot post the photos or disclose many of my findings, I can say that early on Ringo did use a pair of 15" Zildjian A hi hats.
+There are still many other questions concerning cymbal weights, stamp logos and years.
 Over my time in documenting Ringo's gear, I have learned that he used a variety of cymbal sizes, makes and models including Ajax, Paiste, Zyn, Zildjian.and possible others.
-A BIG THANKS TO BRENDAN PELEO-LAZAR FOR HIS PASSION AND HELP.
+A big thanks to Brendan Peleo-Lazar, Bob Cesare, Phil Kaiser for there passion & assistance talking through theories and facts.

 Let's Start At The Beginning: